-I’m very excited to feature Andrea Schroeder of ABC Creativity in today’s journaling interview.
+I’m very excited to feature Andrea Schroeder of Creative Dream Incubator in today’s journaling interview.
 I’ve been following Andrea’s site for awhile, and she’s a fabulous source of inspiration.
 Not only for getting creative, but also for defining your own dreams and then making them come true.
 She truly “walks the talk.”

 With this journaling interview series, I hope to connect you with other journalers, showcase some great journaling resources, and illustrate that there are as many ways to journal as there are journalers.
 I hope you enjoy!

 How did you get started journaling?
 How long have you been doing it?

 i can’t remember ever not journaling! even as a child, i always had a diary to write in. in my early 20s i started using journaling less as a diary and more as a tool for personal growth and spiritual practice.

 Tell us about 21 Secrets, your class, and how you got involved in teaching.

 21 secrets is an art journal playground with 21 different art journal teachers teaching 21 different art journal classes! it’s an amazing way to explore lots of different creative journaling approaches, styles and techniques.